quantop-dungeon/pyspectrumdaq/README.md

 * pyfftw
 * h5py

-The package is yested with a M2i.4931-Exp card and pyqtgraph 0.11.0.
+The package is tested with a M2i.4931-Exp card and pyqtgraph 0.11.0.

 ## Usage examples